SirlamoDE/my-first-react-app/README.md

-# Getting Started with Create React App

-# React Dashboard Application
+# Basic React Dashboard Application

 A simple React dashboard that demonstrates fundamental React concepts such as functional components, props, and state management.
 This project was built as a learning exercise to showcase how to build and structure a React application.